 Electricity Rate

-Solar Cost
+Solar System Cost

 Solar energy system costs vary slightly by the installer and area of the country, and when prices are lower, the solar score will be slightly higher.
 For example, Arizona, Florida, and Nevada typically have some of the lowest costs.
 However, Indiana, New Mexico, and New York often have higher solar system costs.
+The lower the cost, the higher the sun number.

 What If A Client Has a Low Sun Number?

 Ideally, the client will have a residential sun number score of 70 or higher to get the most benefit from installing a solar panel system.
 However, it might still be worthwhile for homes with a lower score to go solar, as it doesn’t take every factor into account.
-For example, if the homeowners really value sustainability and want to reduce their reliance on fossil fuels, a solar system might be a good idea, even if it has a long payback period.
+For example, if homeowners really value sustainability and want to reduce their reliance on fossil fuels, a solar system might be a good idea, even if it has a long payback period.

 Also, homeowners might be able to boost their sun numbers in some cases.
 Perhaps they could trim or remove a tree to minimize shading.
 If they build an addition, perhaps they can plan for adding a solar power system by adding a south-facing roof with good sun exposure.
 If part of the roof has good solar exposure and part doesn’t, perhaps you could install a relatively small solar system with efficient PV modules or use a ground-mount or solar carport if there is a sunny space in the yard.